Roma Equality through Increased Legal Access (REILA): Increasing the access to justice of the Roma in Hungary and Serbia

 This programme was independently evaluated.
 Click here to read the evaluation report.

 Find out more

-This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
-This content represents the views of Minority Rights Group Europe only and is its sole responsibility.
-The European Commission does not accept any responsibility for use that may be made of the information it contains.
+This programme was funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
+This content represents the views of Minority Rights Group only and is its sole responsibility.
+The European Union does not accept any responsibility for the use that may be made of the information it contains.